lazavgeridis/Comparing-Vector-Space-Representations-for-Images/README.md

 # Introduction

 This is the 3rd and final project of Software Development for Algorithmic Problems.
-In this project, we compare 2 different vector space representations for the MNIST dataset, and evaluate how they perform on nearest neighbor search and clustering.
+In this project, we compare 2 different vector space representations for the MNIST image dataset, and evaluate how they perform on nearest neighbor search and clustering.

 # Description

-## Reducing Data Dimensionality
+## Part 1 : Reducing Data Dimensionality

 We used a (mirrored) CNN autoencoder architecture which includes a bottleneck layer in the middle.
 After training the model, we "feed" each image to the network as input, we take the output of this bottleneck layer and use it as a new vector representation for this image.
 In our case, this